 Exploration task; depth of investigation: 800-3100 m

 Based on the results of the LFS study in the area of the previously identified oil field, a single oil-prospecting region has been identified along the Lower Carboniferous-Devonian deposits, covering two uplifts.
-In the subsequent investigation, the presence of a single region was associated with the distribution of the deposits of the terrigenous Devonian deposit in the direction of the southeastern uplift.
+In the subsequent investigation, the presence of a single region was associated with the distribution of the deposits of the terrigenous Devonian deposit in the direction of the south-eastern uplift.
 Drilling of wells Nos.
-31, 32, 33, 35 within the southeastern uplift and in the intercupit space with the northwestern uplift revealed the commercial oil bearing capacity of strata DI and DII, with total effective oil-saturated capacities from 7.1 m (well No. 35) to 17.8 m (well No. 31).
+31, 32, 33, 35 within the south-eastern uplift and in the intersecting between the south-eastern and north-western uplifts revealed the commercial oil-bearing capacity of strata DI and DII, with total effective oil-saturated capacities ranging from 7.1 m (well No. 35) to 17.8 m (well No. 31).

-Originally well No. 33 was drilled southeast of well No. 31, on the maps this position was marked as well No. 33_1, however, according to the drilling results, it revealed only a slight oil saturation in the terrigenous Devonian - the DI layer (according to the GIS - 0.7 m of sandy clayey low oil saturation layer).
+Originally well No. 33 was drilled southeast of well No. 31 (on the maps this position was marked as well No. 33_1).
+However, according to the drilling results, it revealed only a slight oil saturation in the terrigenous Devonian - the DI layer (according to the GIS - data, a 0.7 m sandy clayey layer with low oil saturation).
 In addition to the oil content of the terrigenous deposits of the Devonian in the well Nos.
-31, 32, 33, 35 oil deposits in the Lower Carboniferous sediments - layers B0 and B2 were also revealed.
+31, 32, 33, 35, oil deposits in the Lower Carboniferous sediments were also revealed (layers B0 and B2).